chrisseaton/yeomanry-handbook/notes/cheshire-yeomanry/timeline.md

 * Apr, reinforcements to the two companies sent
 * Jul, annual training at Hightown, near Altcar, under canvas for the first time
 * Lt J Baskervyle-Glegg left
-* 2nd Duke of Westminster, transferrd to RHG while in South Africa
+* 2nd Duke of Westminster, transferred to RHG while in South Africa

 ## 1901